UCare is here to help you understand what you need to do to stay safe and get the care you need.

 Do you need home COVID-19 prevention resources?

-UCare provides no-cost resources to support UCare members during this pandemic.
+UCare provides no-cost resources to support UCare members.
 Call UCare Customer Service at the number on the back of your UCare member ID card if you need masks, thermometers, hand sanitizers or pill boxes.

 UCare 24/7 Nurse Line